Clean Water Act: Neurological disorders

 Neurological disorders are diseases of the brain, spine and the nerves that connect them.
 The new study of more than 700 people in California's Central Valley found that those who likely consumed contaminated private well water had a higher rate of Parkinson's.
 The risk was 90 percent higher for those who had private wells near fields sprayed with widely used insecticides.
 Unlike water supplies in large cities, private wells are mostly unregulated and are not monitored for contaminants.
 Many of them exist at shallow depths of less than 20 yards, and some of the crop chemicals used to kill pests and weeds can flow into ground water.
 Therefore, private wells are likely to contain pesticides, which can attack developing brains (womb or infancy), leading to neurological diseases later in life.
 A study led by UCLA epidemiology professor Beate Ritz suggests that "people with Parkinson's were more likely to have consumed private well water, and had consumed it on average 4.3 years longer than those who did not have the disease."

+Ecosystem impacts of pollution

+Water pollution can result in the degradation of aquatic ecosystems—fresh, coastal, and ocean waters.
+Industrial wastewater discharges may include organic and inorganic chemicals, pharmaceuticals, and heavy metals.
+Anoxia (oxygen depletion), caused by untreated sewage or industrial discharges can harm fish and other animal populations.
+Oxygen-depleting substances may be natural materials such as plant matter (e.g. leaves and grass) as well as human-made chemicals.
+Other natural and anthropogenic substances may cause turbidity (cloudiness) which blocks light and disrupts plant growth, and clogs the gills of some fish species.
+Nutrient pollution typically causes algal blooms and bacterial growth, resulting in the depletion of dissolved oxygen in water and causing substantial environmental degradation.
+Thermal pollution, typically caused by discharges of heated water from power plants and factories, decreases the level of dissolved oxygen in ambient water, which can harm fish, amphibians and other aquatic organisms, and reduce biodiversity.

 Waters protected

-As of the 2023 Supreme Court rule Sackett v.
-EPA, only "relatively permanent" waters (such as streams, oceans, rivers and lakes) connected to "navigable waters," and wetlands that are "indistinguishable" from such waters, are covered under the CWA.
+In the 2023 Supreme Court case Sackett v.
+EPA, the court ruled that only "relatively permanent" waters (such as streams, oceans, rivers and lakes) connected to "navigable waters," and wetlands that are "indistinguishable" from such waters, are covered under the CWA.